 Step 2: Complete an accredited EMT school in DE

-To be able to sit for for certification, you must first finish a state-approved EMT class.
+To be able to sit for for certification, you must first finish a Delaware Office of Emergency Medical Services (OEMS) approved EMT class.
 Candidates need to have completed the class within the previous two years and provide verification of successful class completion on the National Registry website (details below).

 How long is EMT School in Delaware?